The Okapi Fund for Nature Conservation in the Democratic Republic of Congo

 - Eco-tourism Development: Promoting sustainable tourism

-- Environmental Education: Training and awareness programs
+- Environmental Education: Training and awareness programmes

 - Restoration: Habitat restoration and conservation measures